 To light a virtual candle, share a story of Paul’s life, or offer a message of comfort for his family please visit the Tribute Tab.

-in memory of Apolinary "Paul" Pulkowski, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Apolinary "Paul" Pulkowski, please visit our floral store.